fletchjp/MERG-Arduino-Software/TestEEPROM/README.md

 This library has the advantage of having a put routine which can handle different variable types in a consistent way.

+## AT24C256 examples

+These are examples for the AT24C256 library.

+## EEROM_tester_DUE and EEPROM_tester_RP2040

+These examples use the Wire library to communicate with the EEPROM.

+These have been extended from and I2C scanner code.

+### EEPROM_tester_RP2040

+This code has been used to sort out the problems of getting the code to work with Arduino-Pico.

+The pins needed for I2C have to be set and there are different choices for Wire and Wire1.